mintgen/shallowInterFoam/README.md

 Mintgen, F.: Coupling of Shallow and Non-Shallow Flow Solvers - An Open Source Framework.
 2018.
 PhD dissertation.
 Technical University of Munich.

-Copies of paper and thesis are available upon request to f.mintgen@tum.de
+Copies of paper and thesis are available upon request to gfmintgen@gmail.com